osV22/ejpt_notes/README.md

 # eJPT Notes - eLearnSecurity Junior Penetration Tester Certificate Notes
-Just some notes for the exam.
-Included a few things I are know knowledge but are helpful when interviewing.
+Notes to prepare for the eJPT Cert exam.
+Included a few things that might be common knowledge but are helpful for interviews.

 ## Introduction